 Reconstruction of the Beauvais Missal, a late thirteenth-century Missal for the Use of Beauvais that was dismembered in 1942.

 The Beauvais Missal has no foliation, but it does have catchwords.
 Working backwards from leaves with catchwords, and working under the assumption that the manuscript was constructed of quaternion quires, it is possible to reconstruct quires and, by extension, conjoint birolia.
 As quires are reconstructed, they will be added to this space.
 Click on the date ranges at right to see the quire reconstructions.

 These visualizations of reconstructed quires were created using the Schoenberg Institute for Manuscript Studies' Collation Visualization Generator (http://dorpdev.library.upenn.edu/collation/), with thanks to developer Dot Porter.

-As a test case of the Broken Books project, this digital surrogate brings together all 94 known leaves of the Beauvais Missal in sequence, allowing users to access images and metadata in a Mirador viewer.
+As a test case of the Broken Books project, this digital surrogate brings nearly all of the 111 known leaves of the Beauvais Missal in sequence (some are awaiting permission to post), allowing users to access images and metadata in a Mirador viewer.

 Explorations of initial findings, all of which are ongoing and subject to change as more evidence is uncovered.